simonthum/git-sync/README.md

 7. Relate upstream to ours.
 If ahead, push.
 If behind, fast-forward.
 If diverged, rebase, then push.
 6. At exit, assert sync state once more just to be safe.

-On the first invocation, `git-sync` will ask you to whitelist the current branch for sync using git config.
+On the first invocation, `git-sync` will ask you to enlist the current branch for sync using git config.
 This has to be done once for every repository (and branch, for completeness).

 Because git-sync rebases, the order of commits does not always reflect the order of changes.
-However auto-commit records originating machine name and time by default.
+However auto-commit records the originating machine name and time by default.

 ## Options